mafintosh/streamx/README.md

 The default byteLength function returns the byte length of buffers and `1024` for any other object.
 This means the buffer will contain around 16 non buffers or buffers worth 16kb when full if the defaults are used.

+If you set highWaterMark to `0` then all read ahead buffering on the stream is disabled and it will only call `_read` when a user reads rather than ahead of time.

 #### `rs._read(cb)`